During the Second World War, Hitler had captured most of Europe by 1940 before then turning his attention to Britain.

-To do this successfully, the German airforce, known as the Luftwaffe, would have to control the skies.
+To do this successfully, the German air force, known as the Luftwaffe, would have to control the skies.

-The Battle of Britain started on July 10, 1940.
+The Battle of Britain started on 10 July 1940.
 German bomber aircraft escorted by fighter planes made their way across the Channel to bomb Britain.

-Using a network of radar systems and communications telling them when and where the German’s were planning to attack, the RAF, led by Sir Hugh Dowding, shot down many German bombers before they could cause huge amounts of damage.
+Using a network of radar systems and communications telling them when and where the Germans were planning to attack, the RAF, led by Sir Hugh Dowding, shot down many German bombers before they could cause huge amounts of damage.

 Britain's Spitfire and the Hurricane aircraft also outmatched the German equivalent of the Messerschmitt 109.

-The German Operation Eagle Attack began on August 13.
+The German Operation Eagle Attack began on 13 August.
 It was a series of aerial attacks to attempt to gain control over the skies by destroying the RAF.

 However, the German fighters had a limited range.
 This meant they could only escort the bombers part of the way, which left bomber pilots unprotected.

 However, the British still managed to maintain the advantage, which led to Hitler changing tactics.

-Ultimately, the Battle of Britain ended and the Blitz of London began.
+Ultimately, the Battle of Britain ended and 'the Blitz' of London began.

-“Never before, in the field of human conflict has so much been owed by so many, to so few."
+It was at the same time that former Prime Minister Winston Churchill gave one of his most famous speeches: "Never before, in the field of human conflict has so much been owed by so many, to so few."

 You can find more of BFBS Creative's 60 seconds videos here.